-The amount of time for proper seasoning depends upon many factors, but if you have a GASIFIER outdoor wood boiler, you should have already cut, split and stacked your wood for this upcoming winter.
+The amount of time for proper seasoning depends upon many factors, but if you have a GASIFIER outdoor furnace, you should have already cut, split and stacked your wood for this upcoming winter.
 It will take at least 6 months for green hardwood to properly dry in order to burn properly in your GX Series or other gasification outdoor boiler.
 You actually should prepare your wood this summer for next Winter.

 All other traditional outdoor wood boilers will sometimes operate a little better with some higher moisture content wood.
 This is because they are not high-efficiency furnaces and a load of really dry wood will burn up like a pile of match sticks, and too much of that heat will exit the chimney before it has a chance to transfer through your furnace walls into your water jacket.
 Do NOT burn all green wood, but also don't just burn 'matchstick dry' firewood in your outdoor boiler either.

 So for these traditional outdoor boilers, it is ok to use wood that is less seasoned.
 We have some customers who mix some green wood in with their dry wood and they report that this works very well.

 While we may disagree on the EPA's blundering policy, they created this somewhat useful video on the topic.
 It is less than 2 minutes in length and worth watching.
 (Ignore the comments about the health risks of wood smoke - as if there are ANY types of smoke that are actually good for your health!)

 And if I were you, I would NEVER put a wood pile that close to a building!

 But the EPA did get one thing right - Split, Stack, and Cover!